 When attempts to resolve your claim for compensation for car accident injuries in a settlement agreement fail, your case will proceed to Trial.

-Although there is a judge, jury, evidence and witnesses, there are many significant differences between civil injury claims and criminal cases.
+Although there is a judge, jury, evidence, and witnesses, there are many significant differences between civil injury claims and criminal cases.

 The goal of a criminal trial is to determine guilt and, if necessary, punish the offender.
 The goal of a civil trial, meanwhile, is to restore the injured person.
-In some cases, punitive damages may be ordered to punish or deter especially egregious actions by defendant.
+In some cases, punitive damages may be ordered to punish or deter especially egregious actions by the defendant.

 In a civil injury trial, both sides will present evidence.
-Generally, plaintiff has the burden of proof, and so must convince the court defendant was negligent and this negligence resulted in plaintiff’s injuries and defendant should be made to pay a certain amount of damages.
+Generally, the plaintiff has the burden of proof, and so must convince the court defendant was negligent and this negligence resulted in plaintiff’s injuries and the defendant should be made to pay a certain amount of damages.

-It will ultimately be up to the jury and/or judge to decide which facts are most believable and whether defendant should be made to pay.
+It will ultimately be up to the jury and/or judge to decide which facts are most believable and whether the defendant should be made to pay.

 The personal injury trial attorney you choose should be backed by a firm with the experience and resources to take your case to trial and win just result.